Qualification Exam Waivers and Exemptions

 In addition to FINRA requirements, most applicants are subject to state licensing and qualification requirements.
 While FINRA can grant qualification exam waivers for its own requirements, it is not permitted to make waiver decisions for other regulatory agencies.
 Thus, sponsoring firms must pursue waivers from state licensing and qualification requirements, including NASAA's Series 63, Series 65 and Series 66 exams, in each state where the applicant will be licensed.

 A firm is permitted to appeal an exam waiver decision on behalf of the applicant within 15 calendar days after receipt of the decision.
 Any such appeal should be submitted in the form described in FINRA Rule 9630 via U.S. Postal Service or courier service to:

 - Office of the General Counsel

 FINRA Regulatory Practice and Policy

 Exam Waiver Appeals

 Washington, DC 20006

-Individuals who have questions regarding the waiver process should be directed to the registration and licensing group in their member firms.
-Questions member firms have regarding the waiver process may be directed to Lakeisha Prather at (240) 386-4681.
+Individuals who have questions regarding the waiver and exemption process should contact the registration and licensing group in their firm.